 Step 4 – sew the back seams (for the upper tier)

-Take one of the tulle layers and sew the short ends together to form a loop.
+Take one of the tulle layers that compose the top tier and sew the short ends together to form a loop.
 Repeat this for the second tulle layer.
+Each of these loops will be about 118″ wide (minus the seam allowance, of course).

 To sew the tulle seams without puckering, switch your needle for a new ballpoint/jersey needle – size 70/10 is what I used.
 Then, use a short straight stitch and slow down your sewing machine speed to avoid puckering.